 When the AQD enters into an enforcement action with a facility, the action typically results in a legally binding agreement between the State of Michigan and the facility which contains a monetary penalty, a compliance plan, and sometimes a Supplemental Environmental Project (SEP).

+The Air Quality Division shares information about facilities regulated by state and federal air quality regulations in Michigan.
 This information includes but is not limited to, Permits to Install (PTI), Renewable Operating Permits (ROP), inspection reports, stack test reports, and enforcement documents.
-Lists of historical information, pre-December 10, 2024 is still available.
+This information can be found in MiEnviro Portal.

 Enforcement documents